Skip to main content

 Purpose

-The Federal Emergency Management Agency provides grants for pre-disaster mitigation activities, including those associated with mitigating the effects of climate change, to build capacity of state and local governments, tribes, and territories.
+The Federal Emergency Management Agency provides grants for hazard mitigation activities to build capacity of state and local governments, tribes, and territories.
 Funds may be used for capacity building activities, hazard mitigation projects, and reimbursement of management costs associated with specific mitigation measures.

 The program is designed to: